metal3-io/cluster-api-provider-metal3/docs/e2e-test.md

 **Note:** Currently, the SSH-based upgrade implementation is only available for CentOS.
 The test runs exclusively with the CentOS flavor.

+### Failure domain test

+Failure domains are a control-plane feature: `KubeadmControlPlane` spreads control plane machines across the domains declared in `Metal3Cluster.spec.failureDomains`, and CAPM3's `pickHost` selects a `BareMetalHost` whose `infrastructure.cluster.x-k8s.io/failure-domain` label matches the machine's requested domain (`Metal3Machine.spec.failureDomain`).
+If no matching host is available, it falls back to any other available host.

+The test provisions a control-plane-only cluster (3 replicas, 0 workers) and, before provisioning, labels three available BMHs `fd-1`, `fd-2` and `fd-3`.
+Only `fd-1` and `fd-2` are declared; `fd-3` is the fallback target.
+With 3 replicas across 2 declared domains, one domain is requested twice, so the extra machine finds its domain full and must fall back onto `fd-3`.

+It then verifies:

+1. **Propagation** — the declared domains appear in `Metal3Cluster.status` and `Cluster.status`, equal to exactly `{fd-1, fd-2}`.
+1. **Same-domain placement** — the machine on the `fd-1` host requested `fd-1`,
+   and the machine on the `fd-2` host requested `fd-2` (pairing the host's `consumerRef` with the consuming `Metal3Machine.spec.failureDomain`).
+1. **Fallback placement** — the `fd-3` host is consumed by a machine that requested a declared domain whose host was already taken.

+The fallback target must be deterministic, which requires exactly three selectable hosts.
+A spare available host could absorb the fallback machine instead of `fd-3`.
+The spec runs in the shared `features` bucket, where the environment provisions more than three BMHs, so it marks every extra host with the `capm3.metal3.io/unhealthy` annotation to take it out of CAPM3's host selection.
+That leaves `fd-3` as the only host the fallback machine can land on.
+The spec runs as part of `GINKGO_FOCUS=features` (which provisions the environment); its `failure-domain` label can be passed to `GINKGO_SKIP` to leave it out of a features run.
+On completion a `DeferCleanup` removes the labels and unhealthy annotation it added, so the remaining features specs see a clean, fully selectable host pool.

 ## Guidelines to follow when adding new E2E tests